TaherehZarratEhsan/starter-hugo-academic/content/publication/example5/index.md

 ---
-title: "Learning Deep Latent Space for Violence Detection"
+title: "Smooth longitudinal driving strategy with adjustable nonlinear reference model for autonomous vehicles"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Seyed Mehdi Mohtavipour
 - admin
+- Hoseinali jafari abeshoori
-- Manoochehr Nahvi
+- Morteza Mollajafari
-- Seyed Mehdi Mohtavipour

 date: "2023-03-23"